 If it’s chilly, it’s better to wear several thin layers rather than one bulky one and perhaps bring a woolly hat.

-Places are limited and each year we have a waiting list of people waiting to attend our courses.
-Please complete the following form and either email to the club secretary at email@example.com or post to
+Places are limited and each year we have a waiting list of people wishing to attend our courses.
+If you wish to get your name on to this wait list please complete the following form and email it to the membership secretary at firstname.lastname@example.org

 Terms & Conditions